ga-wdi-pvd/pvd-01-source-of-all-truth/office-hours.md

 # Open Office Hours

 Open office hours are generally from...
-- 1:30PM to 2:30PM on Monday, Tuesday and Wednesday
+- 8:00AM to 29:00AM on Tuesday and Thursday
-- 6:00PM to 8:00PM on Monday, Tuesday and Wednesday.
+- 6:00PM to 7:00PM on Tuesday and Thursday.

 The format is informal: the instructors "on duty" hang out by the student work area, and if you get stuck, you can wander over and ask them a question, following the [guidelines on asking for help](asking-for-help.md).